plato4/babylonjs-react-boilerplate/README.md

-A BabylonJS and ReactJS boilerplate fo 3d game development.
+A BabylonJS and ReactJS boilerplate for 3d game development.

+- Component system
+  new Component(node)
+  new Rotate(node)
+  Component.getComponents<Rotate>(node)
+  Component.getComponentsInChildren<Rotate>(node)